Self-management education for the child with diabetes mellitus

 US NATIONAL STANDARDS

 In 1986, the National Diabetes Advisory Board, the American Diabetes Association (ADA), and other professional organizations articulated initial standards of practice for diabetes education programs in the United States.
 In 2007, revised national standards for diabetes self-management education (DSME) were published that more fully incorporated the needs of diverse patient care settings .
-In 2011, the American Diabetes Association included DSME in its revised version of Standards of Medical Care in Diabetes and recommended that all people with diabetes receive DSME at diagnosis, and as needed thereafter .
-In 2012, the national task force added Diabetes Self Management Support (DSMS) to the national standards, reflecting the need for ongoing maintenance of healthy behaviors .
+Since 2011, the American Diabetes Association has included DSME in its revised version of Standards of Medical Care in Diabetes and recommends that all people with diabetes receive DSME at diagnosis and as needed thereafter .
+In 2012, the national task force added diabetes self-management support (DSMS) to the national standards, reflecting the need for ongoing maintenance of healthy behaviors .

 The national standards provide patients with information across nine content areas that represent the core body of knowledge needed by patients with diabetes :